Symphytognathidae

 Symphytognathidae is a family of spiders with 90 described species in eight genera.
 Most species inhabit the New World tropics and Oceania.

 The species Patu digua is considered to be one of the smallest spiders in the world with a body size of 0.37 mm.

 Distribution

 Spiders in this family occur in the tropics of Central and South America and the Australian region (with Oceania).

 Exceptions include some Anapistula species, with A. benoiti and A. caecula found in Africa, A. ishikawai found in Japan, and A. jerai found in Southeast Asia.
 Symphytognatha imbulunga is also found in Africa.

 Morphology

 Symphytognathidae are four, six or eight-eyed spiders and are generally small in size.
 The opisthosoma is covered in long hairs.

 Genera

-As of October 2025, this family includes ten genera:
+As of October 2025, this family includes ten genera and 105 species: